To apply for one of our programs, please follow the steps outlined below.

 - I-20 request form (Fillable PDF, available soon)

 All non-U.S. students must complete this form, print it out, and sign it by hand before submitting it.
 Please note: If you attend a U.S. boarding school, you will not need an I-20 from Cornell if your current F-1 student visa will be valid for the duration of our program.

 As an international student you must obtain an F-1 student visa to attend Summer College.
 The F-1 student visa requires that students studying in the United States be fluent in written and spoken English.
 This proficiency is also critical to your success at Cornell.
 In addition, you must be enrolled for the duration of your program in at least three credits for a three-week session or at least six credits for a six-week session.
 (International students attending the non-credit Robotics program: See the Robotics page for visa information specific to that program.)

 The first step to acquiring the F-1 student visa is to apply online.
 At the time you apply, we request you send us a completed I-20 Request Form and copy of your passport.

 We begin generating I-20s in mid-March.
 Once we have received

 - a copy of your passport, and

-Because of the work involved in processing this information, it can take up to three weeks between the time you submit your payment and you receive your I-20 Form.
+Because of the work involved in processing this information, it can take up to four weeks between the time you submit your payment and you receive your I-20 form.
 Please be patient.
-We will add the express mail tracking number to your Student Services account the day we mail you the I-20, so you can track the form if you wish.
-To ensure the fastest delivery, be sure to provide us with accurate and complete mailing information and your current phone number.
+You will receive an e-mail when the I-20 is expressed to you.
+We will add the SEVIS number, Cornell's School Code, and the express mail tracking number to your Student Services account the day we mail you the I-20, so you can track the form if you wish.
+To ensure the fastest delivery, be sure to provide us with accurate and complete mailing address including the postal code and your current phone number.

 As soon as you receive your I-20, we suggest that you take this form, along with a copy of your admissions acceptance letter, to the U.S. embassy or consulate.
 Using these materials, you will apply for an F-1 student visa.